Digital Markets Act: Rationale

-By way of illustration, there can be considered a hypothetical market for mobile operating systems (OS), formed by one large OS (in terms of consumer base) and a smaller one.
-Following the assumption according to which the higher the number of persons using a particular OS, the more attractive this OS will be for app developers, under these circumstances, the largest OS may benefit from stronger indirect network effects.
-Thus, developers will tend to favour the largest OS for their apps because this enables them to reach a larger customer base and a bigger market.
-Due to these factors, the benefits gap provided by the larger OS and its smaller counterparts, respectively, is expected to grow in time.
-Moreover, the large OS will gather and process more data than its competitors, aspect that will support the improvement of quality.
-In parallel, the small OS will become less attractive to both customers and app developers, until it possibly vanishes from the market and the largest OS takes all.
-According to Joe Belfiore, the current Corporate Vice President in the Experiences and Devices division of Microsoft, one of the reasons that Microsoft decided to leave the mobile market was its inability to attract enough app makers for its operating system.

 During the last years, serious concerns have been expressed by authorities across the world with regard to the economic power of some digital giants.
 In Europe, the European Commission – backed by years of enforcement experience in EU competition law – has pointed out that a part of those intermediary platforms may be considered "Gatekeeper" or "structuring platforms" in their respective market segments.
 Moreover, it has also expressed the concern that Big Tech companies might unlawfully take advantage of their market and bargaining powers, in order to lock in dominant positions (i.e. in the existing markets), to increase their level of influence, and to obtain leading positions in new sectors of activity.
 Hence, this can be interpreted as providing unfair advantages to the incumbents present in core and ancillary services, as distorting the competition, and as harming the consumers, in the long run, through either increased prices or reduced options.
 Under EU competition law, reaching a "dominant position" is by no mean considered illegal, nor is the idea of a "winner takes most" scenario.
 However, practices that lock in dominant positions or that impose unfair conditions, terms to third parties might be treated as unlawful.